-The United States Air Force (USAF) has always recognized the positive effects of education on Air Force personnel and continually established various programs to meet the needs of the Air Force, its personnel and society as a whole.
+he United States Air Force (USAF) has always recognized the positive effects of education on Air Force personnel and continually established various programs to meet the needs of the Air Force, its personnel and society as a whole.
 One of the most notable programs is the Community College of the Air Force (CCAF).
 The college is one of several federally chartered degree-granting institutions; however, it is the only 2-year institution exclusively serving enlisted personnel.
 The college awards the associate in applied science degree after a student successfully completes a degree program designed for an Air Force specialty.
-The Community College of the Air Force is accredited through Air University by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) (1-866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404-679-4501) to award the associate in applied science degree.
+Air University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS/COC) (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404-679-4501) to award associate and master's degrees.
+Air University achieved regional accreditation in June 2004, effective at the beginning of the 2004 calendar year.
+Community College of the Air Force (CCAF) is now a part of Air University.
+The Community College of the Air Force was separately accredited by SACS/COC from 1980-2004.